 Whatever you decide to shoot with, make sure to share your videos or photos with us after your trip!!

-Don’t forget that you’ll need a SD card to store your photos/video!
+Don’t forget that you’ll need an SD card to store your photos/video!

-Travel journal- pictures can say a lot but they leave out some important details you’ll want to remember.
-My little brother keeps a running list throughout the trip that he reads to us the last day.
+Travel Journal-Pictures can say a lot but they leave out some important details you’ll want to remember.
+My little brother keeps a running list throughout the trip that he reads to us on the last day.
 It’s a major highlight and something we use to remember the trip years later.
 Your family will thank you for doing the same.

 Not all of you are traveling with kids.
 If you aren’t, thanks for reading and I hope you have a wonderful trip!
 If you are blessed (and cursed) to be traveling with kiddos, read on.

 The amazing thing about the Ergo baby carrier is how comfortable it is for the baby and wearer.
-The weight of the baby is all on the carriers hips.
+The weight of the baby is all on the carrier’s hips.
 The weight the baby bears is on their cute little bottom.
-This design is so good that it’s comfortable to carry a four year old.
-Trust me, your 4 year old will like it too.
+This design is so good that it’s comfortable to carry a four-year-old.
+Trust me, your four-year-old will like it too.
 They may want to walk themself part of the way, but they’ll appreciate the ride when they get tired.

 Yes!
-As mentioned before, we have crafted a detailed game plan for seeing several national parks (not just the hikes) and we want to help you get the most of your vacation.
-We have travel guides to Yellowstone, Bryce Canyon, Capitol Reef, Grand Canyon, Black Hills/Mt Rushmore, and more.
+As mentioned before, we have crafted a detailed game plan for seeing several national parks (not just the hikes) and we want to help you get the most out of your vacation.
+We have travel itineraries to Yellowstone, Grand Teton, and many more.